 Sustainability is part of the company ethos at HP Inc. From its supply chain to operations to environmental initiatives to products, sustainability is woven throughout the corporation, and, naturally, it is woven throughout the brand’s events, too.
-At HP Reinvent this year, the annual flagship world partner forum for HP’s leading channel, retail and alliance partners, sustainability was built directly into the framework of the event.
+At HP Reinvent 2019, the annual flagship world partner forum for HP’s leading channel, retail and alliance partners, sustainability was built directly into the framework of the event.
 There was a strategy.
 There were numerous stakeholders involved.
 There were metrics established.
 HP created a baseline to enable the team to analyze the impact of the efforts year-over-year on the entire event and the brand.

-Held in March at the George R. Brown Convention Center in Houston, HP Reinvent attracted 1,500 executives.
+Held at the George R. Brown Convention Center in Houston, HP Reinvent attracted 1,500 executives.
 The program included HP channel announcements, news and emerging industry trends, and insights on HP’s strategic direction from executives, general sessions, executive one-on-one meetings, focus sessions and roundtables.
 It also included an evening celebration event with live music and engagements.

 Like the rest of the show, the evening celebration, too, was sustainable throughout.
 The HP team infused local culture and flavor into the event, which in turn helped reduce the event’s carbon footprint by reducing travel and freight costs.
 This included hiring local vendors, local chefs for the catering, local artists to inspire the space as well as local musicians for entertainment (Kindle Communications, Chicago, handled).